paduagroup/clandpol/example_des/README.md

         coul_tt -a 8 13
         scaleLJ -s

 2. Step 3.
 According to our recently published paper, the sigma LJ parameter of all O-Cl interactions (in particular, OH and OHG atom types) should be increased from 3.37 Å to 3.70 Å when Cl Lennard-Jones parameters from JPCB 108 (2004) 2038 are used.
-Hovewer, this step is not required when Cl force filed parameters are taken directly from OPLS-AA force field as given in `des.ff` file.
+Hovewer, this step is not required when Cl force field parameters are taken directly from OPLS-AA force field as given in `des.ff` file.

 ## References